Bay Laurel Essential Oil

 The essential oil of the bay laurel is quite strong and must always be diluted in order to prevent skin irritation.
 When mixed with a carrier oil it can be used topically as a remedy for aching muscles and joints and sprains.
 It also has antimicrobial and antifungal properties.

 When it is used in aromatherapy, the scent of Bay Laurel, a lovely blend of camphorous and spicy notes together with softer sweet, fruity and floral notes, emits an uplifting scent that promotes peace of mind, confidence and encourages creativity and inspiration.
 It helps promote feelings of confidence and enhance focus when dealing with challenges.

-Note: Bay Laurel Essential Oil and Bay Essential Oil (West Indian Bay--Pimenta racemosa) are sometimes confused with one another since their common names are similar.
+Note: Bay Essential Oil (Pimenta racemosa) and Bay Laurel Essential Oil (Laurus nobilis) are sometimes confused with one another since their common names are similar.
 Although they do share some broad similarities, they are very different essential oils.